AbdullahMasood450/Image-Generator-Using-Custom-GANs/README.md

 Programming Language: Python

 ## Libraries
-PyTorch: For Building the GAN Model matplotlib : For Graps
+PyTorch: For Building the GAN Model <br>
+matplotlib : For Graps

 ## Techniques Used
-Generator : For Image Generation
+Generator : For Image Generation <br>
 Discriminator: For Computing Similarity Score

 ## Setup and Installination